codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 If the Codacy Coverage Reporter fails to detect the current commit from the CI workflow context, it will use the current commit from the local Git repository instead.

-However, you can also force using a specific commit SHA hash with the flag `--commit-uuid`.
+However, you can also force using a specific commit UUID with the flag `--commit-uuid`.
 For example:

 ```bash
 bash <(curl -Ls https://coverage.codacy.com/get.sh) report \